akhilar97-raw/projectRawDemo/README.md

 - Hero background with welcome text

 Menu Page:
-- Grid layout with food cards
+- Grid layout with food cards and advancing it in various ways

 ---